+14 By operation of law.

-"As distinct from the operation of a set-off, or from the tender of cash or (subject to certain qualifications which are not relevant for present purposes) a cheque, all other forms of payment can only discharge a debt if the creditor agrees thereto.
-One such agreement is where the creditor agrees, as in the present case, to lend the money concerned to the debtor, where he agrees in other words that the debtor may retain the money as a loan.
-In such an event, as in the case of a set-off, both the payment of the dividend and the advancing of the loan in each instance take place automatically, and as such they are effected pari passu with the conclusion of the agreement.
-As such, and this must be emphasised, payment is in each case effected on the date upon which the agreement is concluded.
-It would of course be otherwise were the resolution whereby the dividend is declared to contain a term showing that the dividend is to be paid at some date thereafter, or were the agreement of loan to contain a term showing that the loan would similarly be delayed.
+resolution whereby the dividend is declared to contain a term showing that the dividend is to be paid at some date thereafter, or were the agreement of loan to contain a term showing that the loan would similarly be delayed.
 In the absence of such an indication, in the absence in other words of anything to show that the parties intended otherwise, it would be fair to conclude that both the payment of the dividend and the reciprocal advancing of the loan occurred, and were intended to occur, then and there."

-In summary, the court held that payments in a form other than cash, cheque or setoff can discharge a debt only with the creditors consent.
+In summary, the court held that payments in a form other than cash, cheque or set-off can discharge a debt only with the creditors consent.
 Based on the facts of the case the court found that consent took place when the respective resolutions were passed and not when the physical crediting of the loan account took place and accordingly found in favour of the appellant.

-In concluding the court stated the following:14
+In concluding the court stated the following: 15